0chonko/Protectus_Smart_Security/README.md

     $ python -m pip install -r requirements.txt

+There are known issues surrounding dependencies on the Raspberry Pi.
+When executing on the Pi it is recommended to install the missing packages through apt.

+    # apt-get install libatlas-base-dev libopenjp2-7 libilmbase-dev libopenexr-dev \
+    libgstreamer1.0-dev ffmpeg libgtk-3-dev

 ## Usage

-To be able to run the Flask application locally you need to set the global variables `FLASK_APP` and `FLASK_ENV`.
+To be able to run the Flask application locally you need to set the global variable `FLASK_APP`.

 Linux